PSAdamH/Unit13-Work/Documentation/documentation.md

 ## Colour scheme

 ### Design 1
-+ The colour scheme of the first design, ive gone for a pastel colour design as it complements the entire logo and i think it will complement the phones too as most phone companys allow you to get your phone in many different colours including the colours our scheme highlights such as blues and reds
++ The colour scheme of the first design, ive gone for a pastel colour design as it complements the entire logo and I think it will complement the phones too as most phone companys allow you to get your phone in many different colours including the colours our scheme highlights such as blues and reds

 + The pastel pallet isn't too distracting and isn't too boring it the perfect as there quite soft colours